Boeing Air India Dreamliners grounded by bureaucracy

 The three planes, the first of which was ready for delivery at the end of May, are caught up in a dispute between the U.S. planemaker and India over compensation to the airline after production was delayed by four years.

-India has not yet signed off on an undisclosed package agreed between Air India and Boeing (BA.N), according to a senior government official directly involved in the process.
+India has not yet signed off on an undisclosed package agreed between Air India and Boeing, according to a senior government official directly involved in the process.

 “We still do not have inputs from several ministries, including departments like expenditure secretary in the finance ministry.
 So the process is getting delayed,” the official said on Wednesday, declining to be identified.